06 Sep 2016 by Olga Brighton

 They contain too many saturated fats, refined sugars and salts.
 A sickly cocktail.

-Which then, are the countries that can teach you how to eat healthier, and what can you learn from them?
+Which then, are the countries with healthy food that can teach you how to eat healthier, and what can you learn from them?

 Their diet is very rich in omega 3 oils because they typically eat a lot of fish and rice.
 This reduces the risk of cardiovascular and brain related diseases.
 What can you learn?
 Try to include fish at least twice a week, and vegetables and pulses every day in your diet.
 Don’t leave Japan without trying these 10 foods to get the whole picture of this healthy country’s cuisine.